 Being on the trade route, Bikaner’s potential for prosperity always caught unfavourable attention and it was engaged in constant battle until a hundred years later, during the reign of Mughal emperor Akbar, when Bikaner’s 6th ruler, Rai Singh, accepted Mughal suzerainty was inducted as a general in the Mughal army.
 The riches he received from the Mughals were wisely invested in his state and thus he built the famous Junagarh Fort.

 Junagarh’s palaces have many rooms as each king built his own living quarter, unwilling to live where his predecessors did.
 Phool Mahal is the oldest palace built for Rai Singh.
-Karan Mahal Palace was bult by Karan Singh circa 1680 to mark his victory over Mughal Emperor Aurangzeb.
-The most exquisite palace in Junagarh, it has gorgeous gardens, stained glass windows, intricately carved balconies and wooden columns.
-Succeeding rulers Anup Singh and Surat Singh also added much to its grandeur with inlaid coloured glass, intricate mirror patters and red and gold paint.
-Anup Singh also built the elaborate Anup Mahal with wooden ceilings with inlaid mirrors, Italian tiles, lattice windows and balconies; which functioned as the Diwan-e-Aam and the administrative headquarters of the state.
-The Badal Mahal which is an extension of Anup Mahal has beautiful art including paintings of Shekhawati chiefs, images of people standing on nails, woods and swords – a symbolic test of endurance – as well as frescos of Lord Krishna and his Radha.
-Chandra Mahal, has without a doubt the most luxurious rooms in the palace with gold plated deities and paintings inlaid with precious stones.
+Karan Mahal Palace was built by Karan Singh circa 1680 to mark his victory over Mughal Emperor Aurangzeb.
+The most exquisite palace in Junagarh, has gorgeous gardens, stained glass windows, intricately carved balconies, and wooden columns.
+Succeeding rulers Anup Singh and Surat Singh also added much to its grandeur with inlaid coloured glass, intricate mirror patters, and red and gold paint.
+Anup Singh also built the elaborate Anup Mahal with wooden ceilings with inlaid mirrors, Italian tiles, lattice windows, and balconies; which functioned as the Diwan-e-Aam and the administrative headquarters of the state.
+The Badal Mahal which is an extension of Anup Mahal has beautiful art including paintings of Shekhawati chiefs, images of people standing on nails, woods, and swords – a symbolic test of endurance – as well as frescos of Lord Krishna and his Radha.
+Chandra Mahal has without a doubt the most luxurious rooms in the palace with gold-plated deities and paintings inlaid with precious stones.
 Interestingly, the mirrors in the royal bedroom were placed strategically to allow the king to spot intruders entering his room.
-Ganga Mahal built by Ganga Singh, is a large durbar hall which is currently used as a museum which even includes a World War I aeroplane.
+Ganga Mahal built by Ganga Singh is a large durbar hall that is currently used as a museum which even includes a World War I airplane.

 Maharaja Ganga Singh (1889 to 1925) was quite the prolific builder and he built the grand Laxmi Niwas Palace as his residence and Lalgarh Palace in memory of his late father Maharaja Lall Singh.
 Both were designed by British architect Sir Swinton Jacob and are amongst the top heritage hotels in Bikaner today.